-- Use different sizes of container, placing the largest at the back and the other two to the left and right in front.
+- Use different sizes of containers, placing the largest at the back and the other two to the left and right in front.

-- Try and pick a different colour, size, shapes and textures of flower for each container to create visual interest.
+- Try and pick a different colour, size, shape and texture of flower for each container to create visual interest.

 - Stick with plants that do well in the UK.

-- Place small plants on tables, around chairs and one plant as a centerpiece for the patio table.
+- Place small plants on tables, around chairs and one plant as a centrepiece for the patio table.

 - Use more containers to highlight your table, and to shape your garden furniture or seating area.